mutonix/Vript/README.md

     # extract 15% 30% 50% 70% 85% frame
 ```

-Thanks to [PySceneDetect](https://github.com/Breakthrough/PySceneDetect) for the frame extraction.
+Thanks to [PySceneDetect](https://github.com/Breakthrough/PySceneDetect) for dividing the video into scenes.

 ## License
 By downloading or using the data or model, you understand, acknowledge, and agree to all the terms in the following agreement.